null

 If your dog is an adult, let it chew on a bully stick for about 30 to 40 minutes.
 If it is new to chewing on a bully stick, start with 5 to 10 minutes and gradually increase the time.

-How do I know when a bully stick is too small and needs to be thrown away?
+How do I know when a bully stick is too small to use?

-Once your bully stick gets down to around 2.5-3 inches, it’s time to toss it to avoid any choking risks.
+Once your bully stick is down to about 2.5-3 inches, toss it to avoid choking risks.
 Better safe than sorry!

 Can bully sticks cause bacterial contamination?